MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 Campus administration would like to modernize their visitor registration system where access to the buildings is controlled by security personnel and all visits are required to be pre-registered and recorded by their hosts.

-Throughout this course we will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.
+Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, we will set up an environment, create Common Data Service database, and create a solution to track our changes.
-We will also create a data model to support the following requirements:
+In this lab, you will set up an environment, create Common Data Service database, and create a solution to track your changes.
+You will also create a data model to support the following requirements:

 -   R1 – Track the locations (buildings) of the campus visits